Victims Of Counterfeit Medicine: How To Seek Redress In Singapore

 by 4 March 2025Knowledge & Insights

-The rise of counterfeit medicine and health products is a pressing concern.
+The rise of counterfeit medicine and health products in Singapore is a pressing concern.
 These fake items, often designed to mimic genuine products, can pose serious health risks.
 Whether it’s ineffective ingredients or harmful substances, the consequences for unsuspecting buyers are severe.

 In Singapore, robust legal avenues exist for victims seeking justice.
 But where do you start, and how can you protect yourself?